 Task 5.
 SAG and Cross-Utility Coordination

-This task covers participation in cross-coordination meetings with other Illinois evaluators, and preparing for and attending SAG meetings focused on NEIs.
+This task covers participation in cross-coordination meetings with other Illinois evaluators, with the goal of aligning methodologies during the course of evaluation (e.g., jobs impacts methods, participant survey questions, and others).
+We will also use this task to prepare for and attend IL SAG NEI Working Group meetings , as well as the IL SAG Income Qualified Advisory Committee meetings, when the Committee plans to discuss NEI topics.

-Deliverable: Participation in SAG and Cross-Coordination Methods Deliverable Date: Ongoing
+Deliverable: Participation in SAG and Cross-Coordinate on Methods Deliverable Date: Ongoing

 Evaluation Budget and Timeline